-Any investors hoping to find a Sector - Precious Metal fund could think about starting with Franklin Gold & Precious Metals A (FKRCX).
+If you have been looking for Sector - Precious Metal funds, a place to start could be Franklin Gold & Precious Metals A (FKRCX).
 FKRCX carries a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.

-We note that FKRCX is a Sector - Precious Metal option, and this area is loaded with different options.
-Sector - Precious Metal funds typically invest in companies that are involved in the mining and production of precious metals like gold, silver, platinum, and palladium.
-Because stocks in this environment often trade as leveraged bets of the underlying commodity--they are tied to the prices of the metal--these equities tend to be volatile.
+The world of Sector - Precious Metal funds is an area filled with options, such as FKRCX.
+Usually, Sector - Precious Metal mutual funds invest in stocks with a focus on the mining and production of precious metals like gold, silver, platinum, and palladium.
+Here, stocks often trade as leveraged bets of the underlying commodity, meaning they're tied to the metal's prices and can be volatile.

 History of Fund/Manager

-Franklin Templeton is responsible for FKRCX, and the company is based out of San Mateo, CA, and is the manager of FKRCX.
-Franklin Gold & Precious Metals A made its debut in May of 1969, and since then, FKRCX has accumulated about $43.62 million in assets, per the most up-to-date date available.
-The fund's current manager, Steve M. Land, has been in charge of the fund since April of 1999.
+Franklin Templeton is based in San Mateo, CA, and is the manager of FKRCX.
+Franklin Gold & Precious Metals A made its debut in May of 1969, and since then, FKRCX has accumulated about $658.25 million in assets, per the most up-to-date date available.
+The fund's current manager, Steve Land, has been in charge of the fund since April of 1999.

 Of course, investors look for strong performance in funds.
-This fund in particular has delivered a 5-year annualized total return of -3.6%, and is in the top third among its category peers.
-Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of -7.73%, which places it in the top third during this time-frame.
+This fund in particular has delivered a 5-year annualized total return of 8.39%, and it sits in the top third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 7.4%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
 FKRCX's standard deviation over the past three years is 24.17% compared to the category average of 13.46%.
-Looking at the past 5 years, the fund's standard deviation is 33.64% compared to the category average of 15.91%.
+Looking at the past 5 years, the fund's standard deviation is 33.01% compared to the category average of 15.96%.
 This makes the fund more volatile than its peers over the past half-decade.

 As competition heats up in the mutual fund market, costs become increasingly important.
 Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
 Thus, taking a closer look at cost-related metrics is vital for investors.
 In terms of fees, FKRCX is a load fund.
-It has an expense ratio of 1% compared to the category average of 1.37%.
-FKRCX is actually cheaper than its peers when you consider factors like cost.
+It has an expense ratio of 0.98% compared to the category average of 1.44%.
+From a cost perspective, FKRCX is actually cheaper than its peers.

-Investors need to be aware that with this product, the minimum initial investment is $1,000; each subsequent investment has no minimum amount.
+Investors should also note that the minimum initial investment for the product is $1,000 and that each subsequent investment has no minimum amount.

 Overall, Franklin Gold & Precious Metals A ( FKRCX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, worse downside risk, and lower fees, Franklin Gold & Precious Metals A ( FKRCX ) looks like a good potential choice for investors right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report